simplesamlphp/simplesamlphp/modules/core/docs/authsource_selector.md

     ],
 ```

-## SourceIPSelector
+## RequestedAuthnContextSelector

-The SourceIPSelector is an implementation of the `AbstractSourceSelector` that
+The RequestedAuthnContextSelector is an implementation of the `AbstractSourceSelector` that
 uses the RequestedAuthnContext to decide what Authentication Source is called.
 It works by defining AuthnContexts with their corresponding Authentication
 Sources.
 The 'default' will be used as a fallback when no RequestedAuthnContext